 Interested in learning how to scuba dive?
 You’ve come to the right place.
 In this article, we’ll cover everything you need to know about becoming a scuba diver.
 So you can go scuba diving for the first time and stop asking yourself, “What is scuba diving like?”

 If you want to call yourself a scuba diver, you need a scuba certification.
-The first certification you can earn is called Open Water Diver and it’s issued upon successful completion of the Open Water Diver course.
+The first certification you can earn is called Open Water Diver, and it’s issued upon successful completion of the PADI Open Water Diver course.

-A scuba certification allows you to get air tank fills, rent dive gear and book scuba diving adventures anywhere in the world.
+A scuba certification allows you to get scuba cylinder (tank) air fills, rent dive gear and book scuba diving adventures anywhere in the world.
 It also puts you in an exclusive club of underwater explorers and celebrities.

 Scuba diving requires specific knowledge, skills and training – just like driving a car.
 During the Open Water Diver course, you’ll learn how to assemble a scuba unit, respectful ways to observe and interact with underwater life, how to manage your air supply, and other essential skills.